-- Peppermint, Wild Orange and Calming Blend (smells like a spa!)
+- Peppermint, Wild Orange and Serenity (smells like a spa!)

 - Cardamom, Cassia, Clove and Ginger (smells like a cup of Chai!)

-- Calming Blend and Cedarwood (for a great night’s sleep)
+- Serenity and Vetiver (for a great night’s sleep)

 What are your favorite non-toxic alternatives to air freshener, scented candles and fabric softener?